Skip to main content

 Preparing to Teach Exceptional Students

-The Master of Science in Education in Special Education degree from Northwest Missouri State University is designed for experienced educators who want to expand their understanding of teaching students with special needs in their general education classroom or who wish to explore the possibility of teaching exceptional children full time.
+The Master of Science in Education in Special Education degree from Northwest Missouri State University offers the ideal next step for education professionals.
+It is designed for experienced educators who want to expand their understanding of teaching students with special needs in their general education classroom or who wish to explore the possibility of teaching exceptional children full time.

-This graduate program will prepare you to work with exceptional students as a classroom teacher, a special education teacher or an interventionist.
-Earn this degree and be ready for the next step in your teaching career.
+This graduate program prepares graduates to work with exceptional students as a classroom teacher, a special education teacher or an interventionist.
+Earning this degree helps make teachers ready for the next step in their careers.

 Learn more about Northwest Missouri’s online MSEd. in Special Education program.